-Based on the initial public offering price of \$18.00 per share the number of shares offered by us, as set forth on the cover page of this prospectus, and assuming no exercise of the underwriters' option to purchase additional shares, if you purchase our common stock in this offering, you will suffer immediate and substantial dilution of approximately \$7.42 per share.
-Further, giving effect to the same assumptions, investors purchasing common stock in this offering will contribute approximately 67% of the total amount invested by stockholders since our inception, but will own only approximately 46% of the shares of common stock outstanding after giving effect to this offering but without giving effect to any purchases by such persons or entities in the offering.
+Assuming (i) an initial public offering price of \$16.50 per share, the midpoint of the price range set forth on the cover page of this prospectus, (ii) that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and (iii) no exercise of the underwriters' option to purchase additional shares, if you purchase our common stock in this offering, you will suffer immediate and substantial dilution of approximately \$6.75 per share.
+Further, giving effect to the same assumptions, investors purchasing common stock in this offering will contribute approximately 64% of the total amount invested by stockholders since our inception, but will own only approximately 44% of the shares of common stock outstanding after giving effect to this offering but without giving effect to any purchases by such persons or entities in the offering.
 If the underwriters exercise their option to purchase additional shares, or if outstanding options to purchase our common stock are exercised, you will experience additional dilution.
 For a further description of the dilution that you will experience immediately after this offering, see the section entitled "Dilution."